scraly/developers-conferences-agenda/README.md

 One piece of data to take into account is the date of other events, but how do you find it?

-And as a developer and a technical lover, it is handy to have a calendar to look at to know when will be the next event.
+As a developer and a technical lover, it is handy to have a calendar to look at to know when will be the next event.

 I propose this GitHub repository to list all the conferences for developers in France, Europe and the world.